REQUIREMENT EVIDENCE TO PROVE A TRAUMATIC BRAIN INJURY?

 Also, when litigating a mild traumatic brain injury case, the defendants must concede that physical impact is not necessary and that loss of consciousness and concussion satisfies the diagnosis of a mild traumatic brain injury.
 Moreover, mild traumatic brain injury will always have negative MRI and CT Scans by its very definition.
 The issue then becomes only residual damage.

 It is always advisable to only present the injured victim client toward the end of hearing all the witness testimony in the case.
 Doctors, family members, co-workers, and friends should set the stage before the injured victim’s testimony.
-TBI cases are generally supported through the testimony of friends and family – as many people as possible who knew the victim before and also knew the victim after the injury, and can therefore testify to the specific problems and changes in the victim’s life.
+TBI cases generally support through the testimony of friends and family – as many people as possible.
+These people must know the victim before and also knew the victim after the injury, and can therefore testify to the specific problems and changes in the victim’s life.
 Generally, less testimony from the injured victim may be more in such cases.

 Proving damages is different for mild, moderate, and severe traumatic head and brain injury.